vankatwijk/Airbnb-Laravel-Vue-NS/README.md

 # Project Description

-AirBnb clone web interface created with laravel 7 and vue , mobile apps created with nativescript-vue
+AirBnb clone web interface created with laravel 7 and vue , mobile apps created with nativescript-vue.
+Authentication handled using sanctum and session tokens for the web interface

 ## Getting Started